Paper Filings to Avoid Scanning Delays with USCIS

 3. Non-Paper Materials – Never include materials that contain electronic chips, batteries, or any other non-paper elements.
 These materials will not be accepted, but photographs or photocopies of these items are permissible.

-4. Binding – Avoid submitting forms or evidence documents bound with any form of binding or spiral wire/plastic.
+4. Binding – Avoid submitting forms or evidence documents with any form of binding or spiral wire/plastic.
 Loose sheets are the preferred format.

 5. Presentation – Refrain from submitting evidence in photo albums, scrapbooks, binders, or greeting cards, as these cannot be efficiently scanned into the system.